Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script ot print last ten lines of /etc/passwd
+Script to print first 10 lines of /etc/passwd